williamssam/the-movieflix/README.md

 ## How to navigate this project

--  The application fetches data from TheMovieDB using 'useSWR' hook
+-  The application fetches data from TheMovieDB using 'useSWR' hook from the swr library
--  Each inidividual components can be found in the components folder, the "shared" folder contains components shared by both the moive and tvshow.
+-  Each inidividual components can be found in the components folder, the "shared" folder contains components shared by both the movie and tvshow.
 -  All reusable functions are located in the "utils" folder

 ## Why I built the project this way